-Sites that ends in .org are run by a nonprofit organization.
-These can be good resources, but may have a strong bias or opinion.
+Sites that end in .org are run by a nonprofit organization.
+These can be good resources but may have a strong bias or opinion.
 Check with your teacher if it’s a good site for your project.

-A business or commercial site that ends in .com are in most cases created to help sell a product.
+A business or commercial site that ends in .com is in most cases created to help sell a product.
 Blogs, personal sites and social media platforms that end in .com are likely to give you an opinion, not facts.
-Be wary with these sites when doing online research!
+Be wary of these sites when doing online research!